 In 1928, Fitzgerald sailed as an able bodied seaman on the Dorothy Luckenbach out of New York City, working his way to the West coast.
-Although he had intended to reach Alaska, his travels took him to Monterey, CA, where he settled, married and built a home/studio and became a charter member of the Carmel Art Association.
+Although he had intended to reach Alaska, his travels took him to Monterey, CA, where he settled, built a home/studio, and married.
 While in Monterey, he became a part of the circle of friends who gathered at the Cannery Row marine biology laboratory of Edward ‘Doc’ Ricketts.
-The group included John Steinbeck, Krishnamurti, John Cage and Joseph Campbell, among others.
-During this time, Fitzgerald’s interest in Eastern Philosophy matured, and he brought to his art its principles, seeking to express the inner vitality or spiritual rhythm of his subjects.
+The group included John Steinbeck, Krishnamurti, Robinson Jeffers, John Cage and Joseph Campbell, among others.
+During this time, Fitzgerald’s interest in Eastern philosophy matured, and he brought to his art its principles, seeking to express the inner vitality or spiritual rhythm of his subjects.

-Fitzgerald exhibited extensively while living in California, twice winning first prize for watercolors in statewide competitions.
-During those years, he made excursions from Monterey to Taos and the California mountains, and continued to travel east and paint on Monhegan, eventually deciding to settle there in 1943.
-Its remoteness led to the dissolution of his marriage, and Fitzgerald, who in the 1940s had exhibited at Vose Gallery in Boston, gradually withdrew from the commercial art world so to direct all his creative energies to painting.
+Fitzgerald exhibited extensively in California during the 1930s, twice winning first prize for watercolors in statewide competitions.
+During those years, he made excursions from Monterey to Taos and the California mountains, and continued to travel east to paint on Monhegan, eventually deciding to settle there in 1943.
+Its remoteness led to the dissolution of his marriage, and Fitzgerald, who in the 1940s was represented by the Robert C. Vose Galleries, Boston, gradually withdrew from the commercial art world so to direct all his creative energies to painting.

 On Monhegan, Fitzgerald became part of the year-round community, purchasing first the studio and then the house built by Rockwell Kent in the first decade of the twentieth century.
 As a studio artist, he was seen standing for hours capturing mentally the cliffs, gulls, or fishermen as they worked, returning to his easel to paint.
 His images of gulls wheeling over fishermen cleaning cod on Monhegan’s Fish Beach have become iconic.